openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

 #. **Server-side content should be rendered with Django Templates**

-   **Rationale**: Although it is advised to use client side templating with React, see `Use React and Redux`_,  when rendering on the server Django templates should be used.
+   **Rationale**: Although it is advised to use client side templating with React, see `Use React`_,  in legacy code that generates HTML on the server, Django templates should be used.
 There are many template languages available for Django, but the simplest option is to use the built-in Django template engine.

    The Open edX codebase has a mixture of Django and Mako templates, but the former are easier to reason about because they don't support arbitrary code evaluation.